-The WCAHR will be a platform for a population laboratory for health research in Bradford and Leeds, stimulating research as a force for change in improving Yorkshire’s health and wellbeing as well as contributing knowledge of international significance.
+The Wolfson Centre is a platform for health research in Bradford and Leeds, stimulating research as a force for change in improving Yorkshire’s health and wellbeing as well as contributing knowledge of international significance.
 Researchers work, network, and learn at the Wolfson CAHR building with the aim of developing innovations to contribute to achieving our shared goals.
 We are also a distributed and virtual community, maintained by communications through a dedicated SharePoint site, Twitter, and BIHR channels.

-- Host a population laboratory to take forward world leading applied health research, and advancing knowledge in our key research areas.
+- A ‘City Collaboratory’ that takes forward world-leading applied health research, and advancing knowledge in our key research areas.

-- Encourage high quality research collaboration across a wide range of disciplines and countries and create a distinctive multidisciplinary community of practice.
+- High quality research collaboration across a wide range of disciplines and countries and create a distinctive multidisciplinary community of practice.

-- Engage effectively with service providers which affect health and wellbeing to help set our research agenda and translate research findings.
+- Effective engagement with service providers which affect health and wellbeing to help set our research agenda and translate research findings.

-- Be an international exemplar of how to effectively engage with the public and service users in developing, conducting and translating applied health research.
+- Exemplifying effective engagement with the public and service users in developing, conducting and translating applied health research on an international scale.

-- Develop and consolidate the use of novel methods to conduct applied health research and in particular to evaluate policy and practice interventions.
+- The development and consolidation of the use of novel methods to conduct applied health research, in particular through policy evaluation and practice interventions.

-- Build and nurture applied health research capacity, inspiring the next generation of researchers and clinical academic leaders.
+- The building and nurturing of applied health research capacity, inspiring the next generation of researchers and clinical academic leaders.

-- Embed a system wide approach that embraces and engages with a wide range of health and social policy sectors, such as education, housing, environment, social work and transport, which directly or indirectly influence the level and distribution of health and wellbeing.
-This interdisciplinarity will catalyse meaningful dialogue and extract value across what are often professional and disciplinary silos.
+- We use a system wide approach that embraces a wide range of health and social policy sectors, such as education, housing, environment, social work and transport, which directly or indirectly influences the level and distribution of health and wellbeing.

-- Create a sense of community where people are encouraged to share and collaborate, where the boundaries are porous, where there is lots of interaction and events and where research excellence is seen as a ‘contact sport’.
+- We foster a sense of community where people are encouraged to share and collaborate, where the boundaries are porous, where there is lots of interaction and events and where research excellence is seen as a ‘contact sport’.

-- Forge strong public, patient and other service user engagement, promoting genuine community and patient co-production of research and translation.
+- We forge strong public, patient and other service user engagement, promoting genuine community and patient co-production of research and translation.

-- Instil a policy and practice focus, using service involvement in order to address relevant questions and promote use of findings.
+- Our policy and practice focus uses service involvement to address relevant questions and promote the use of our findings.

-- Underpin a nimble and flexible organisation that is able to take advantage of new opportunities and collaborations and follow new unexpected routes.
+- Our nimble and flexible organisation is able to take advantage of new opportunities and collaborations and follow new unexpected routes.

-- Have dedicated creative space that is open, accessible and encourages collaboration.
-The CAHR will provide a space for a range of disciplines and stakeholder groups to engage and promote a culture of shared ideas generation.
+- We are proud of our dedicated creative space that is open, accessible and encourages collaboration.
+The Wolfson Centre provides spaces for a range of disciplines and stakeholder groups to engage and promote a culture of shared ideas generation.

 - We have established the Wolfson Centre as a ‘go to’ place to develop research careers, inspiring the next generation of clinicians, academics and researchers by developing research training programmes based on actual research practice and contribution to curriculum content, project supervision, intercalation opportunities and hosting medical trainees.

 - We develop innovative methods for applied health research, in particular novel methods for evaluation through our virtual research methods infrastructure.